greydoubt/GUMPS/README.md

 You can create a gumps environment using mamba env create -f environment_XXX.yml where XXX is the environment you want to create.
-Wwe offer Python 3.10 and 3.11 with a test environent for 3.12 in both CPU and GPU accelerated version.
+We offer Python 3.10 and 3.11 with a test environent for 3.12 in both CPU and GPU accelerated version.

 Activate the enivironment and then run python setup.py sdist bdist_wheeel